 Waka Kotahi will email the lessor the registration certificate and the lease company can then apply for the rebate and upload the lessee acknowledgement form.

 Subject to legislation being passed, the Clean Car Discount will consist of rebates and fees for imported new and used vehicles based on CO2 emission ratings from 2022.

 Buyers purchasing high CO2 emission vehicles will pay a higher price in recognition of the increased environmental and economic costs they are imposing.
 The higher the CO2 rating the greater the fee.
 Buyers choosing zero or low-emission vehicles will receive a rebate, the lower the emissions the greater the rebate.

-The programme is intended to be cost neutral with fees charged offsetting discounts given.
+The Clean Car Discount is intended to be cost neutral with fees charged offsetting discounts given.